 This specification is primarily applicable to unencapsulated leadless chip capacitors.
-The application of this specification to encapsulated capacitors may entail the performance of decapsulation procedures (see Section 7).
+The application of this specification to encapsulated capacitors may entail the performance of decapsulation procedures.

 When called up, the requirements of this specification shall apply in addition to established parametric testing, electrical screening, etc., and not supplant such functional tests.